square/react-native-square-reader-sdk/reader-sdk-react-native-quickstart/README.md

     --app-id YOUR_SQUARE_READER_APP_ID                                    \
     --repo-password YOUR_SQUARE_READER_REPOSITORY_PASSWORD
     ```
-3. Run the React Native project from quickstart project folder:
+3. Run the React Native project from the `reader-sdk-react-native-quickstart`
+   project folder:
     ```bash
+    cd /PATH/TO/LOCAL/reader-sdk-react-native-quickstart
     react-native run-ios
     ```
 4. Go to the **Reader SDK** settings page in your [Square Application Dashboard]